England Football Online

 "SUICIDE VERDICT ON FOOTBALLER

-"The Brighton Coroner today recorded a verdict that Thomas Edwin Reed Cook (49), of Cuckfield, Suussex, former international and Brighton and Hove Albion footballer, Sussex county cricketer and cricket coach in England and South Africa, took his life while the balance of his mind was disturbed.
+"The Brighton Coroner today recorded a verdict that Thomas Edwin Reed Cook (49), of Cuckfield, Sussex, former international and Brighton and Hove Albion footballer, Sussex county cricketer and cricket coach in England and South Africa, took his life while the balance of his mind was disturbed.
 In a statement read at the inquest, Dr. Irene F. Callender said that Cook suffered from heart trouble and chronic bronchitis, and had complained of sleeplessness." - Friday, 20 January 1950, Leicester Mercury

 "DIED FROM OVERDOSE OF SLEEPING TABLETS